ipfs/kubo/docs/config.md

 verified.
 This will cause increased CPU utilization.

 - `BloomFilterSize`
-A number representing the size in bytes of the blockstore's bloom filter.
+A number representing the size in bytes of the blockstore's [bloom filter](https://en.wikipedia.org/wiki/Bloom_filter).
 A value of zero represents the feature being disabled.

+This site generates useful graphs for various bloom filter values: <https://hur.st/bloomfilter/?n=1e6&p=0.01&m=&k=7>
+You may use it to find a preferred optimal value, where `m` is `BloomFilterSize` in bits.
+Remember to convert the value `m` from bits, into bytes for use as `BloomFilterSize` in the config file.
+For example, for 1,000,000 blocks, expecting a 1% false positive rate, you'd end up with a filter size of 9592955 bits, so for `BloomFilterSize` we'd want to use 1199120 bytes.
+[Currently](https://github.com/ipfs/go-ipfs/blob/9c194aa7e2febeab0cbd895067d7d90d82b137f9/blocks/blockstore/caching.go), 7 hash functions are used by default, so the constant `k` is 7 in the formula.

 Default: `0`